General relativity: History

 Henri Poincaré's 1905 theory of the dynamics of the electron was a relativistic theory which he applied to all forces, including gravity.
 While others thought that gravity was instantaneous or of electromagnetic origin, he suggested that relativity was "something due to our methods of measurement".
-In his theory, he showed that gravitational waves propagate at the speed of light.
+In his theory, he proposed that gravitational waves propagate at the speed of light.
 Soon afterwards, Einstein started thinking about how to incorporate gravity into his relativistic framework.
 In 1907, beginning with a simple thought experiment involving an observer in free fall (FFO), he embarked on what would be an eight-year search for a relativistic theory of gravity.
 After numerous detours and false starts, his work culminated in the presentation to the Prussian Academy of Science in November 1915 of what are known as the Einstein field equations, which form the core of Einstein's general theory of relativity.
 These equations specify how the geometry of space and time is influenced by whatever matter and radiation are present.
 A version of non-Euclidean geometry, called Riemannian geometry, enabled Einstein to develop general relativity by providing the key mathematical framework on which he fit his physical ideas of gravity.
 This idea was pointed out by mathematician Marcel Grossmann and published by Grossmann and Einstein in 1913.

 The Einstein field equations are nonlinear and are considered difficult to solve.
 Einstein used approximation methods in working out initial predictions of the theory.
 But in 1916, the astrophysicist Karl Schwarzschild found the first non-trivial exact solution to the Einstein field equations, the Schwarzschild metric.
 This solution laid the groundwork for the description of the final stages of gravitational collapse, and the objects known today as black holes.
 In the same year, the first steps towards generalizing Schwarzschild's solution to electrically charged objects were taken, eventually resulting in the Reissner–Nordström solution, which is associated with electrically charged black holes.
 In 1917, Einstein applied his theory to the universe as a whole, initiating the field of relativistic cosmology.
 In line with contemporary thinking, he assumed a static universe, adding a new parameter to his original field equations—the cosmological constant—to match that observational presumption.
 By 1929, however, the work of Hubble and others had shown that the universe is expanding.
 This is readily described by the expanding cosmological solutions found by Friedmann in 1922, which do not require a cosmological constant.
 Lemaître used these solutions to formulate the earliest version of the Big Bang models, in which the universe has evolved from an extremely hot and dense earlier state.
 Einstein later declared the cosmological constant the biggest blunder of his life.